unrar/rmvc/README.md

 migr.insert("table_name", ["column_1", "column_x"], ["value_1", "value_x"]) # Adds a row to a column or more
 ```

+You can run any migration at any time by running the following command:

+    $ rmvc migrate migration_name

 After the database is created, you can all queries to the model, call them through the controller and show the results through a view.
 Remember that in all the files, the routes are relative to the main file (`project.rb`).
 So, the route to a file in the `db` path will be always `./db/file.db`, not relative to the file you're writing (in a model, you might think it's `../../db/file.db`, but again, it's relative to the main file).